crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     + Experiment with map.getSource('mysource').tileBounds.bounds (doesn't work)

+## Friday 20211126-1245 - 20211126-1300: 15 minutes

+What we decided is to enable settings.path and have the script writer save variable specific settings there.

+    Option 1: Load settings path from server side
+    _ Option 2: Load settings path via AJAX

+    _ Find js code to auto frame
+    + Pre compute center and zoom
+    + Implement variable_view.render
+    + Return variable_view.style_definitions
+    + Return variable_view.script_definitions
+    _ Consider renaming body_content to content
+    + Separate render_variable_from into a separate method
+    + Add map to render_variable_from
+    + Restore maps functionality
+    + Define MapMapboxView

+When we come back, we will implement MapPyDeckScreenGridView and MarkdownView.

+It seems like we need to let the author define custom javascript code for their map.

 # Schedule

-    Pre compute center and zoom or find js code to auto frame

-    Define MapMapboxView
+    Make it possible to change fill color for geometries in MapMapboxView

     Define MapPyDeckScreenGridView
+    Define MarkdownView

+    Make it possible to serve multiple automations

     Initialize variable_view_by_name using classes
-    Initialize variable_view_by_name using classes loaded from importlib Implement variable_view.render
-    Return variable_view.style_definitions
-    Return variable_view.script_definitions
-    Consider renaming body_content to content

-    Separate render_variable_from into a separate method
-    Consider pre initializing views for error checking Import ImageView or MapMapboxView or TextView
+    Initialize variable_view_by_name using classes loaded from importlib Consider pre initializing views for error checking
-    self.

-    Add map to render_variable_from

-    Make it possible for author to override mapbox version Restore maps functionality

-    Consider make separate option for printer friendly Check that map displays in print
+    Consider separate option for printer friendly
+    Check that map displays in print

     Make it possible to navigate back from report